alekslario/theme-park-UOL/README.md

 ### Aspects of the sites that are a good idea or that work well:
 Booking functionality is always readily available and is easy to understand.
-Ticketing is well laid out and is uncluttered, making it easy to read and understand.
+Ticketing is well laid out and uncluttered, making it easy to read and understand.

 ### Aspects of the sites that are not so successful:
-Generally, the websites can be extremely busy with a lot of information thrown at the user all at once.
+Generally, websites can be extremely busy with a lot of information thrown at the user all at once.

 #